 Game specific bonus: A bonus offered to players to try new slots or table games.

-Free Spins: An enticement to slots players, this bonus offers free spins on select slot machines, and any winnings off those spins typically must meet a wager requirement before it can be cashed out.
+Slots free spins no deposit: An enticement to slots players, this bonus offers free spins on select slot machines, and any winnings off those spins typically must meet a wager requirement before it can be cashed out.

 Loyalty programs: Receive points or credits that can be converted into cash or prizes.
 The more you play and wager, the more points or credits you accumulate.